Prostate Cancer Research

 Prostate cancer research is performed by a variety of different individuals, including medical doctors, physician scientists, doctoral students, and other highly trained personnel.
 This research can be funded by many sources, including private donors, large pharmaceutical companies, and the government, among others.

 A great example of a large prostate cancer research contributor comes from a government-associated program, the Department of Defense’s Congressionally Directed Medical Research Program (CDMRP).
 Within the CDMRP, is the Prostate Cancer Research Program (PCRP), which helps to find high gain, and high impact projects to address the needs of men with prostate cancer.1 These needs include learning more about the condition, finding new treatment options, discovering new screening or detection methods, and better understanding how to distinguish between very aggressive and non-aggressive cancer early on.

 There are many other aspects of research that this organization supports with the funding they receive.
-They also host a regular conference called the IMPaCT meeting (Innovative Minds in Prostate Cancer Today), where scientists in the field can meet and discuss what they’re working on.
 Aside from just this organization, there are many others that are providing their support to prostate cancer research, including the Prostate Cancer Clinical Trials Consortium (which is a joint effort by the PCRP and the Prostate Cancer Foundation).2 The consortium connects investigators, industry partners, research sites, and individuals with a specific condition to promote and fill clinical trials.

 What kind of research is happening?